Well-Read Fred English Classes

 * Gmail account

-* Internet/Wifi connection * Google docs access (free and only requires a gmail account)
+* Internet/Wifi connection * Google Classroom access (free and only requires a Gmail account)

 FALL NOVELS: Fever 1793 - Laurie Halse Anderson